RussellCarey/RussellCarey/README.md

 <h3 align="center">Nice to meet you!</h3>
 <h3 align="center">SE living in Japan, from the UK.</h3>
 <h4 align="center">SE who loves taking projects from the design phase to completion.</h4>
-<p align="center"> BSc Computer Science student and current Front-End engineer working at Japans number one portfolio site, foriio.</p>
+<p align="center"> BSc Computer Science student and current SE working at Japans number one portfolio site, foriio.</p>

 <br><br><br>
 ## Some projects I like: